top of page

 My approach to yoga is centered around functional mobility and exploring different muscle activations within poses.
 I do not so much ascribe to achieving a shape for the sake of a shape - I am more concerned with whether you are activating the muscles that would eventually bring you into the shape, whether or not your body was meant to express the traditional form itself.
 I want you to own the shapes you put your body in with strength, and breath, and grace.
 I seek to empower you, strengthen you, and develop in you a deep sense of gratitude and compassion for your body.

 I have a Ph.D. in Chemical Engineering, and while I don't use that degree for work anymore, my engineering mind is always at work in my teaching of yoga.
-I love to deconstruct poses and figure out how to bring action into the body that encourages functional mobility and "strength at length" rather than just passive mobility.
+I love to deconstruct poses and figure out how to bring action into the body that encourages functional mobility and strength through your full range rather than just passive mobility.
 I was a rugby player in my younger years, and played for the USA in the 2002 World Cup, so my athlete's mind also influences my teaching.
+I teach a strong practice so that you can strengthen your resilience in the face of challenge.
 My philosophy is to try everything with a sense of curiosity and humor.
 Failure can be a great teacher, if we embrace it with humility and curiosity.

 Find me on Instagram! @Jill.lynch.yoga